applemilianoxx/UpCast/README.md

         "payload": "your-payload-here",
         "signature": "your-signature-here"
     },
-    frame: {
+    miniapp: {
-        // ... rest of your frame configuration
+        // ... rest of your miniapp configuration
     },
 }
 ```